The Arapaho Arrive: Two Nations on One Reservation

 Arapaho arrival and retreat

 Northern Arapaho people began arriving in March.
 Soon, white settlers blamed them for Indian attacks that killed seven miners.
-On March 31 a mob of 250 vigilantes, together with some Shoshone, attacked two groups of Arapaho moving from their camp on Wind River to trade in nearby Lander.
-About a dozen Arapaho were killed, including Black Bear.
+On March 31 a mob of 250 white vigilantes, together with some Shoshones, attacked two groups of Arapaho moving from their camp on Wind River to trade in nearby Lander.
+About a dozen Arapahos were killed, including Black Bear.

 The Eastern Shoshone, meanwhile, drew their annuity goods on Wind River for the first time that fall of 1870.
 Indian agents on the new reservation—the job turned over frequently—did little to curb the activities of the white miners, farmers and stock raisers who were now living illegally on Indian land.